renanyoy/flutter_media_session/README.md

     MediaSession.setMedia(media.copyWith(position:5));
 ```

-*duration and position are exprimed in seconds*
+*duration and position are expressed in seconds*